s1van/ioscm/README.md

 #Introduction#
 I/O Stream Congestion Meter is a benchmark to measure the effect of multiple concurrent I/O streams on one storage system.
 Each I/O stream in the benchmark is a squence of interleaving I/O operations and fake computation (Idle).
-It is part of an effort to understand the performance degradation caused by I/O congestion for file systems like HDFS, PVFS, and ext4.
+It is part of an effort to understand the performance degradation (throughput, skew, fairness, ...) caused by I/O congestion for file systems like HDFS, PVFS, and ext4.
 Its features include:

 * Computation-I/O pattern per I/O stream group
 * Fast synchronization for small I/O streams